Tallyn Da Silva: 2025

 Da Silva signed in a mid season switch to the Parramatta Eels on a four and a half year deal.
 On 30 June, the Parramatta club confirmed the signing.

 It was reported that Da Silva wanted to stay at the Wests Tigers but had grown frustrated with a lack of playing time after head coach Benji Marshall elected to give more minutes to Apisai Koroisau.
 In round 19, Da Silva made his club debut for Parramatta in their 32-10 loss against Penrith.

+2026

+In August, Da Silva broke the record for most tries by a hooker since 1998 which took his tally for the season to twelve tries.
+Da Silva played 24 games for Parramatta in the 2026 NRL season as the club finished 13th on the table.